 New Canoes

-A base boat may vary depending on availability of top quality lumber in apropriate species but usually consists of:
+A base canoe may vary depending on availability of top quality lumber in apropriate species but usually consists of:

 - Ribs and planking – northern white cedar (western red cedar may be substituted for the planking if desired)